• Skip to primary navigation

 Other Ways to Balance Hormones

-Generally however it involves eating four healthy seeds.
+Seed cycling is another way to balance hormones.
+Generally it involves eating four healthy seeds, pumpkin sunflower, sesame and flaxseeds.
 And even if you don't want to eat them in a cycling pattern, general advice is that eating all these seeds daily contribute to a healthy hormone balance.
+Read exactly what seed cycling is here.

-I am not a certified nutritioniest or a medical professional, but have a research background in endocrinology and immunology, and in science journalism.
+I am not a certified nutritionist or a medical professional, but have a research background in endocrinology and immunology, and in science journalism.
 This article if for informational purposes only.
 I recommend anyone consult with a nutritional and/or medical professional before making dietary changes.
 For this article, the following resources were consulted:

 --2015, July Hormone Balancing Foods Prevention;2015, November Nutritional Psychiatry: Your Brain on Food Harvard Health Publications Harvard Medical School;1998, September Hormone Options Chicago Tribune;2015, October Headaches and Hormones Mayo Clinic